Lupino/hole/README.md

 I think it may have another way, so I try ssh port forwarding `ssh -CfNgR remote-port:localhost:local-port user@remote`, then visit the remote-port.

 The hole is an other way similar ssh port forwarding.
-On the global server create a `hole-server`, and the target host start `hole-local`.
+On the global server create a `holed`, and the target host start `hole-local`.
-Last you can visit the `hole-server` to replace the real server.
+Last you can visit the `holed` to replace the real server.

 The hole suit the situation: A(private) can connect B(global), C(private) can connect B, but B can't connect C, B can't connect A, and A can't connect C.